Deep Support Vectors: Preliminaries

 \subsection{Support Vector Machines}

 The fundamental concept of Support Vector Machines (SVMs) is to find the optimal hyperplane that classifies the given data.
 This hyperplane is defined by the closest data points to itself known as support vectors, and the distance between the support vectors and the hyperplane is termed the margin.
 The hyperplane must classify the classes correctly while maximizing the margin.
-This leads to the following conditions that an SVM must satisfy:
+This leads to the following \jh{KKT} conditions that an SVM must satisfy: \nj{ \textbf{(1) Primal feasibility:} $\forall i,\ y_i \tilde{w}^T \tilde{x}_i \geq 1$, \textbf{(2) Dual feasibility:} $\forall i,\ \alpha_i \geq 0$, \textbf{(3) Complementary slackness:} $\alpha_i \left( y_i \tilde{w}^T \tilde{x}_i - 1 \right) = 0$ and \textbf{(4) Stationarity:} $\tilde{w} = \sum_{i=1}^n \alpha_i y_i \tilde{x}_i$.}

-The primal and dual conditions ensure that these critical values correctly classify the data while being outside the margin.
+The primal and dual conditions ensure these critical values correctly classify the data while being outside the margin.
 The complementary slackness condition mandates that support vectors lie on the decision boundary.
-The stationarity condition makes sure that the derivative of the Lagrangian be zero.
+The stationarity condition \nj{ensures} that the derivative of the Lagrangian is zero.

-The final condition, stationarity, offers profound insights into Support Vector Machines (SVM).
-It underscores the fact that support vectors are integral to encoding the decision boundary $\tilde{w}$.
+The final condition, stationarity, offers profound insights into \nj{SVMs}.
+It underscores that support vectors \nj{encode} the decision boundary $\tilde{w}$.
 Consequently, identifying the decision hyperplane in SVMs is tantamount to pinpointing the corresponding support vectors.
 This implies that with a trained model at our disposal, we can reconstruct the SVM in two distinct ways:

-1. \textbf{Support Vector Selection:} From the trained model, we can extract support vectors that inherently encode the decision hyperplane.
+1. \textbf{Support Vector Selection:} From the trained model, we can extract support vectors \nj{among the training data} that inherently encode the decision hyperplane.

 2. \textbf{Support Vector Synthesis:} Alternatively, it is feasible to generate or synthesize support vectors, even in the absence of a training set, which can effectively represent the decision hyperplane by generating samples that satisfy $|\tilde{w}^T\tilde{x}| = 1$.